Prior-Liam/42-corewar/README.txt

 This project isnt fully finished, but the foundation is there and with a little more time we would have finished.
-It goes much deeper than it seems, check my code out.
+Check my code out, if you can understand the opcodes you deserve a metal because i wrote them i dont even know whats going on.